kamikat/moshi-jsonapi/README.md

 }
 ```

-All attributes object **must** be argument of `ResourceJsonAdapter.Factory` in `Moshi.Builder` calls:
+All attributes object **must** be declared in `JsonApiFactory.create` call:

 ```java
 builder.add(JsonApiFactory.create(Article.class, Comment.class, People.class)) // Setup JSON API document adapter
 ```

-The `@AttributesObject` annotation is required which contains type name of the attributes object.
+The `@AttributesObject` annotation containing `type` of the attributes object is required for attributes objects.
-`ResourceJsonAdapter` reads the type and use the class to obtain a `JsonAdapter` to deserialize attributes json object.
+When a `people` resource is being parsed, the adapter to `People.class` is requested from moshi and doing the deserialization of `attributes` field.

 Custom serialization/deserialization of attributes object is supported in native moshi approach (with `builder.add` calls).